WG241: Foundations of Disability Studies

 An interactive exploration of ableism in AI-generated text

-Explore the Findings ↓When users prompt AI chatbots to write short, ordinary texts—like success stories, bios, or motivational blurbs about disabled people—do the models reproduce ableist tropes?
+Explore the Findings ↓When users prompt AI chatbots to write everyday content (professional bios, dating profiles, children's stories, wedding speeches, LinkedIn posts) that mentions disability, do the models reproduce ableist tropes?

 How I analyze chatbot outputs for disability stigma